shalini1500/M2_EmbSys/Project/README.md

   * daily routine purposes, experimental purposes.
   # Where
       * Useful to everyone and everywhere.
+  # How
+     * Implementation of clock and setting alarm for specific time.
    ## Mode of operation
    * Digital clock operation using ATmega328, an AVR Processor based microcontroller unit